diegojromerolopez/alfonsox/README.md

 ## Code of Conduct

 Everyone interacting in the Alfonso X project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/diegojromerolopez/alfonsox/blob/master/CODE_OF_CONDUCT.md).

+## Contributions

+I accept contribution and feature requests via PR (GitHub pull requests).

+Create an issue or send me an email before making a PR if you are unsure about if your PR is going to be accepted.

+Any constructive criticism is welcomed.

 ## Why the name?